-The Miken School of Art in Mbale, Uganda provides trainees with a start-up kit once their training has been completed, containing a printer and other materials to enable the beneficiaries to start a micro-enterprise in the field of art and design, as well as the provision of ongoing support and advice from the trainers at the School - an invaluable wealth of knowledge and experience.
+The Miken School of Art in Mbale, Uganda provides trainees with a start-up kit once their training has been completed, containing a printer and other materials to enable the beneficiaries to start a micro-enterprise in the field of art and design, as well as the provision of ongoing support and advice from the trainers at the School.

 "I have been able to support myself and our family members with the profit I make from this business in the future.
 I plan to expand this business and work with some youths to help me serve more customers and support themselves."